Notre Dame High School (Belmont, California)

-Notre Dame High School, Belmont is a private, All-Female, Catholic, college preparatory high school located in the San Mateo County suburb of Belmont, California.
+Notre Dame High School, Belmont is a Catholic women's college preparatory high school located in the San Mateo County suburb of Belmont, California.

 The school is operated by the Sisters of Notre Dame de Namur for the Archdiocese of San Francisco.
 The school's mission is driven by the teachings of Saint Julie Billiart, the foundress of the Sisters of Notre Dame de Namur.
 The official school colors are navy, blue, and gold.

 History

 The School was founded in 1851 originally in San Jose, California.
 In 1923 they moved to the current Belmont campus on the land of William Ralston's estate, Ralston Hall.
 The current building was completed in 1928.
 The school was also originally a boarding school and had facilities to support boarders and day students.

 Programs

-Student council

-Each class has 7 officers and homeroom presidents for each homeroom.
-The 7 offices are: president, vice president, secretary/treasurer, historian, athletics, activities, and spirit.

-There are six student body officers, called the Associated Student Body (ASB), who work with the director of student activities in coordinating the programs listed.
-Student Council meetings are held twice a month.
-Student body officers run the meetings.
-All class officers and advisory presidents are asked to attend, but any student may attend a student council meeting.
-Student Council members also attend three leadership conferences/retreats per year.

 Leadership opportunities

 According to their website, Notre Dame offers approximately 213 leadership positions.
 Positions include Ambassadors, Spiritual Life, California Scholarship Federation, National Honor Society, Technology Liaisons, Marketing & Communications, Link Crew, Health & Wellness.
 There are also opportunities for students as club leaders.